paycrypto-com/api-docs/paycrypto-api-en.md

      * [8.4 KYC Failure Error Codes](#KYC-Failure-Error-Codes)

-## Railone API
+## Paycrypto API

-Welcome to the Railone API documentation.
-This document is aimed at Railone ToB's card business.
+Welcome to the Paycrypto API documentation.
+This document is aimed at Paycrypto ToB's card business.
 Currently, it supports three card types, namely F card, J card and P card.
 The corresponding metal cards are F-M card, J-M card and P-M card.
 The corresponding virtual cards are F-V card, J-V card and P-V card.
 The fees and the parameters are slightly different for cards.

   | Card name |  Currency  |           distinguish            |
   | :--------: | :----: | :------------------------------ |